jadijadi/lpic1book/content/1032_process_text_streams_using_filters.md

 In **UNIX** world a lot of data is in TEXT form.
 Log files, configurations, data, etc. **Filtering** this data means taking an input stream of text and performing some conversion on the text before sending it to an output stream.
 In this context, a **streams** is nothing more than _"a sequence of bytes that can be read or written using library functions that hide the details of an underlying device from the application"_.

-In simple words, a text stream is an input of text from a keyboard, a file, a network device, ... which can be viewed, changed, examined and ... via text util commands.
+In simple words, a text stream is an input of text from a keyboard, a file, a network device, ... which can be viewed, changed, examined, and ... via text util commands.

 Modern programming environments and shells \(including bash\) use three standard I/O streams: